 - That person returns to the outer circle after speaking or when instructed to do so by the moderator.

-All Leipzig University employees – with the exception of student assistants (SHKs), graduate assistants (WHKs) and trainees – may attend the Town Hall Meeting during working hours.
+All Leipzig University employees – with the exception of student assistants (SHKs), graduate assistants (WHKs) and trainees – may attend the event during working hours.
 In any case, please discuss your attendance with your superior.
 Employees with fixed working hours should inform their superior promptly of the start and end times of their attendance.
 This time will count as working time.